African Zebra

 An extraordinary land

-Africa is a land of diversity and extreme beauty.
-From the rising golden sun to swift flowing rivers and peaceful, grazing black wildebeest spread across the brown and green savannah, one can always have a glimpse of nature’s beautiful paradise.
+Africa is a land of diversity and breathtaking beauty.
+From the rising golden sun to swiftly flowing rivers and peaceful, grazing black wildebeest across the brown and green savannah, you can always catch a glimpse of nature’s beautiful paradise.
 And nature has a way of healing everything…

-If you ever had the chance to visit Africa, you will have a life-long memory to cherish and will be glad you did.
-Don’t take my word for it, come and see for yourself.
+If you ever get the chance to visit Africa, you’ll create lifelong memories to cherish and will be glad you did.
+Don’t just take my word for it—come and see for yourself.

 Diverse wildlife

-One beautiful thing I love about Africa is in its diverse wildlife.
-There are numerous species.
-There are lions, leopards, wild hogs, crocodiles, wildebeests, panthers, alligators, turtles, tortoise, jackals, zebras, elephants, giraffes, antelopes, buffalos, cheetahs, wild dogs, foxes, skunks, springbok, honey badgers, porcupines, giant anteater, spotted hyaena, civets, rhinoceros, hippopotamus, tapirs, lemurs, ostriches, and different species of snakes, apes, birds, insects etc… and there are flourishing vegetation all over the continent.
-You can see many species in one location.
-What can be more exciting?
-Africa is indeed blessed.
+One beautiful aspect I love about Africa is its diverse wildlife.
+There are numerous species, including lions, leopards, wild hogs, crocodiles, wildebeests, panthers, alligators, turtles, tortoises, jackals, zebras, elephants, giraffes, antelopes, buffalos, cheetahs, wild dogs, foxes, skunks, springboks, honey badgers, porcupines, giant anteaters, spotted hyenas, civets, rhinoceroses, hippopotamuses, tapirs, lemurs, ostriches, and various species of snakes, apes, birds, and insects.
+The continent is also abundant in vegetation.
+You can often see many species in one location.
+What could be more exciting?
+Africa is truly blessed.

-Just like the kangaroo which is native to Australia, some species like lemurs, zebras and more are native only to Africa and so may not be found elsewhere.
-Of all quadrupedal, I love zebras most.
-I took special interest in this beautiful single-hoofed animal when I fantasized riding one as a child.
-But when I learned that it could bite and kick, I reconsidered and respected their distance.
+Just as the kangaroo is native to Australia, some species, like lemurs and zebras, are native only to Africa and cannot be found elsewhere.
+Among all quadrupeds, I love zebras the most.
+I became especially interested in these beautiful single-hoofed animals when I fantasized about riding one as a child.
+However, when I learned that they could bite and kick, I reconsidered and now keep my distance.

 The African Zebra